Summary Listing of Speakers (links to Abstract/Bio)

 - Christine Coombe: What It Means to Be a TESOL Professional

-- Paul Kei Matsuda: Writing Assessment Literacy for the Classroom
+- Paul Kei Matsuda: Presence of the Teacher 2020

 - Azirah Hashim: English as Working, Second and Foreign Language in ASEAN and Prospects for ELT

 - Tae-Young Kim: L2 Learning and Teaching (De)motivation in South Korea: State of the Art

 - John M. Norris: Task-Based Language Teaching and the Practice of Meaningful Language Education

 - Nick Saville: Shaping the Future of Teaching and Learning with AI